-If HTTPS is enabled, it's possible within the Tomcat server underlying the Servoy Application Server to redirect specific or all incoming HTTP traffic to HTTPS by editing the web.xml file located in ../application_server/server/webapps/ROOT/web_inf.
+If HTTPS is enabled, it's possible within the Tomcat server underlying the Servoy Application Server to redirect specific or all incoming HTTP traffic to HTTPS by editing the web.xml file located in . ./application_server/server/webapps/ROOT/web_inf.

-Enforcing HTTPS for all traffic
+Enforcing HTTPS for All Traffic

-To redirect all HTTP traffic to HTTP, add the following security-contraint at the the bottom of the file, just before ":
+To redirect all HTTP traffic to HTTP, add the following security-contraint at the bottom of the file, just before '</web-app>':

-When forcing all HTTP requests to HTTPS, the "servoy.jnlpCodebaseOverride" setting needs to be the HTTPS URL (including the HTTPS Connector port number).
+When forcing all HTTP requests to HTTPS, the servoy.jnlpCodebaseOverride setting needs to be the HTTPS URL (including the HTTPS Connector port number).

-Enforcing HTTPS on selected traffic
+Enforcing HTTPS on Selected Traffic

 Instead of redirecting all traffic to HTTPS it's also possible to redirect only specific traffic to HTTPS or exclude specific traffic.
-Which traffic is redirected or not is controlled by the and/or nodes of the node of the security-constraint.
+Which traffic is redirected or not is controlled by the <url-pattern> and/or <url-pattern-exclude> nodes of the <web-resource-collection> node of the security-constraint.

-All url mappings used by Servoy can be found in the file web.xml located in ../application_server/webapps/ROOT/WEB-INF.
+All url mappings used by Servoy can be found in the file web.xml located in .../application_server/webapps/ROOT/WEB-INF.